What is Agile Marketing & How to Use it for Your Business

 Perhaps the most valuable outcome of an agile marketing framework is the ability to deploy campaigns and outcomes predictably.
 Without agile marketing, it’s difficult to plan the team’s time.

-With an agile marketing implementation, the team learns what they can accomplish during a sprint and work ardently towards those outcomes.
+With an agile marketing implementation, the team learns what they can accomplish during sprint planning and work ardently towards those outcomes.

 2. Team cohesion